alvindimas05/Fluyer/README.md

 - High resource usage due to Animated Background.
 The attempt to fix this is to animate the background on play screen only.

 ### Android
-- The play screen is ugly af on potrait mode.
-Still trying to figure the alternative design.
+- The play screen is not bad on potrait mode but definitely need some improvement.
 - Some features are disabled like Animated Background to prevent performance issues.
 - Sometimes it stops itself when running on background due to android security.
 Planned to fix.